ganonbit/local-api/README.md

 - run `yarn` to populate `node_modules` folder and to create your `yarn.lock` file needed

-- to start the server locally you'll either need to request the `.env` file from [me](@hyliancoder), or have it connect to the staging environment vis your own `.env` file. that allows us to safely use environment variables with passwords/credentials without fear of it getting exposed to clients/hackers as it is only used locally and not pushed to git.
+- rename/copy `.env.sample` to `.env` and update with your environment variables.

-- once that is setup run the command `npm start` to start the front end. \*note: if wanting to run the whole application locally, the frontend: `https://github.com/hyliancoder/local-frontend/` needs to be up and running after the api via it's README.
+- once that is setup run the command `yarn start` to start the front end. \*note: if wanting to run the whole application locally, the frontend: `https://github.com/hyliancoder/local-frontend/` needs to be up and running after the api via it's README.

 - After running the server, you can navigate to `http://localhost:4000/graphql` where you can test the API using [GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/)

-## API deployment to Heroku -- TBD IF FINAL HOST
+## API deployment to Heroku

 - Create NodeJS app using [Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-nodejs)

-- Add [environment variables](https://devcenter.heroku.com/articles/config-vars) to Heroku from `api/.env` file.
+- Add [environment variables](https://devcenter.heroku.com/articles/config-vars) to Heroku from `.env` file.
-  Replace `FRONTEND_URL=http://localhost:8888` with the deployed frontend url e.g. `FRONTEND_URL=https://vigorous-chandrasekhar-bbd3e9.netlify.app` that is required because API responds only to that url.~~-
+  Replace `FRONTEND_URL=http://localhost:8888` with the deployed frontend url e.g. `FRONTEND_URL=https://vigorous-chandrasekhar-bbd3e9.netlify.app` that is required because API responds only to that url.-

-- Finally run `npm run deploy` or `yarn deploy` to deploy the API.
+- Finally run `yarn deploy` to deploy the API.

 ### NOTE: for using playground local or on heroku you need the JWT admin user auth token.

+## Extra commands

+### yarn deploy

+- as used above, a quick command to deploy to heroku. this command expects you to be logged in to the heroku-cli which allows a git push to heroku master

+### yarn seedUsers

+- Used to quickly populate fake users via Faker.
+To utilize this you must make sure the associated Faker fields in the User model are uncommented.

+### yarn seedPosts

+- Used to quickly populate fake users via Faker.
+To utilize this you must make sure the associated Faker fields in the User model are uncommented.

+### yarn syncAlgoliaUsers

+- quick command to sync atlas users to Algolia so they are populated in the instant search.
+NOTE: this is a TBD to be automatically done so its not a optimal solution.

+### yarn syncAlgoliaPosts

+- quick command to sync atlas posts to Algolia so they are populated in the instant search.
+NOTE: this is a TBD to be automatically done so its not a optimal solution.

+### yarn format

+- quick command to run prettier on all files for consistency. prettier settings are set inside of package.json if you'd like to change to your own tastes.